filustre23/SQL/README.md

 # SQL
-Codes Displaying Proficiency in SQL
+Repository displays my proficiency in SQL.
+Codes consists of queries for one time analysis projects, model creations, and data sets powering dashboards.
 Field names and values were aliased/manipulated for confidential purposes